 What Are the New Rules?

-How Will This Information Be Disclosed?
+How Will This Information Be Disclose?

 On food labels, this required disclosure must be present on the information panel near the manufacturer information or on the main display panel.
-If, however, the packaging is too small to include this information, then the disclosure can be on any other panel on the product, as long as a consumer could see it.
+If, however, the packaging is too small to include this information.
+Then the disclosure can be on any other panel on the product, as long as a consumer could see it.

 Applicable companies have several options for disclosing this information, according to the USDA.
 It can be: